 During the Covid-19 pandemic, many office-based workforces across the globe switched to working from home.
-Six months in, we are seeing a range of cities being impacted by the pandemic in different ways – some are still in lock down, while others are seemingly well on the way to the “new normal” as they attempt to bring employees back into the office.
+A year later, we are seeing a range of cities impacted in different ways – some are still in lock down, while others are seemingly well on the way to the “new normal” as they attempt to bring employees back into the office.
 However, it seems likely that, even if/when the pandemic passes, there will be a permanent shift towards a greater number of employees working fully or partly from home.
 Employee surveys generally report that there is a desire to continue some of the remote working practices, at least for part of the working week.
 So what will this mean for the workplace, and will this have an impact on office locations, housing and pay?

 This article is part of our Future Cities series where our sector experts examine the most pressing issues facing our cities in the post-Covid era and provide their views and advice on how to prepare for, and adapt to, the long-term legacy of the crisis.